This Present Darkness (EP)

-This Present Darkness is the debut EP and first major release of American heavy metal band Chimaira.
-As of 2007, the EP has sold more than 10,000 copies, and paved the way for the group’s debut album, Pass Out of Existence which would see a release the following year.
-Two songs from this EP, "Painting the White to Grey" and "Sphere," were re-recorded for the album's 2001 release.
+This Present Darkness is the debut EP and first major release of the American heavy metal band Chimaira.
+As of 2007, the EP has sold more than 10,000 copies, and it paved the way for the group’s first full-length album, Pass Out of Existence which would see a release the following year.
+Two songs from this EP, "Painting the White to Grey" and "Sphere," were re-recorded for Pass Out of Existence.